CTFd/koth-agent/README.md

 Then, send a request to the agent via the `/status` endpoint.
 The agent responds in JSON format, where, the identifier key's value would be the text submitted from the web application.

-Here's the [full tutorial](https://docs.ctfd.io/tutorials/challenges/creating-koth-challenges) on how to up King of the Hill challenges using the example application.
+Here's a [full tutorial](https://docs.ctfd.io/tutorials/challenges/creating-koth-challenges) on how to setup King of the Hill challenges using the example application.